MODEL SPECIFIC QUESTIONS

 The regulator/rectifier combo unit we offer is not MOSFET, in case that is a requirement for a specific battery you may want to use.

 If you really want to go smaller, the closest, working, approach we've found is getting a physically smaller SLA battery, generally used on alarm systems, etc. It can be fastened up under the seat where it's out of sight.
 Anything over 5 Ah should work.

 There were two, slightly different, filter boxes used on the 360's - an early and a late style.
 Many folks swap out the late style boxes for the early style because the filter elements for the late style are no longer available.

 The filters we have are the early style, which have a simple flat sided metal cover that pops over them.
 The late style filters use a convex shaped two piece box with a smaller rectangular filter that rests inside the box.

 A late style bike can be converted to use an early style filter.
 You'll need both filters, early style covers (used) and requires fabricating a small bracket for the rear bolt to mount to the frame.

-We do have fuel line, we're just in the process of getting it live.
-It's a nice clear/yellow polyurethane tubing that stays stretchy and is more crack-resistant than the black automotive line.
-We all use it on our bikes, mostly just a friction fit on most of the fittings, sometimes a small zip tie if anything.
-It's $3/foot and includes squeeze-type hose clamps.
+The fuel line we carry is a nice clear/yellow polyurethane tubing that stays stretchy and is more crack-resistant than the black automotive line.
+We all use it on our bikes, usually held on with squeeze-type hose clamps or small zip ties.

-It is NOT the same clear vinyl tubing you would get from the hardware store, which is crack-prone.
+It is NOT the same clear vinyl tubing you would get from the hardware store, which will crack over time.